HarvardWestlake/Wolvercoin/Designs/Utilities.md

 <h3> 1.
 Available to all HW students <h3>
 <h3> 3.
 No approval needed except for included parties <h3>
 <h3> 4.
 No gas fees for bookstore transactions <h3>
 <h3> 5.
-Discount if using wolvercoin to buy Harvard Westlake stuff <h3>
+10% discount if using wolvercoin to buy Harvard Westlake stuff <h3>
 <br>
 <h2> If you have 30 wolvercoin you can display one of your nfts on the wolverscreens <h2>
 <h3> 1.
 You can do this once a week